-The Net-Zero Task Force would like to hear what individuals and organisations think should be done to help reduce the carbon emissions in Devon.
+The Net-Zero Task Force would like to hear what people and organisations think should be done to help reduce the carbon emissions in Devon.

-The link to the form is at the bottom of this page, but please read this guidance first before starting your submission.
+The link to the form is at the bottom of this page.
+There is some guidance as well to help you make your submission.

 Everyone is invited to submit suggestions, ideas and evidence for proposals that help to reduce carbon emissions in Devon and contribute to the Devon Carbon Plan.
 This is a key opportunity for you or your organisation to input to the process to develop the Devon Carbon Plan.

-Evidence can be submitted through to early 2020.
-The gathering of data and evidence will be complemented by a series of four thematic hearings, taking place over November and December 2019.
-These will provide an opportunity for the Net-Zero Task Force to discuss, with invited participants and experts, the opportunities and challenges in more detail.
+Evidence can be submitted through to Friday 31 January 2020.
+The gathering of data and evidence will be complemented by a series of four thematic hearings, which have now taken place, during November and December 2019.
+Rest assured though, your ideas and suggestions submitted after the hearings, and until Friday 31 January 2020, are still very welcome and will be considered by the Task Force.

 - The call for evidence opens on Wednesday 23 October 2019

-- The call for evidence closes early 2020
+- The call for evidence closes on Friday 31 January 2020

 Submissions can be made covering any subject area.
-However, the task force has identified four key themes which will form the focus for the hearings.
+However, the task force has identified four key themes which have formed the focus for the hearings.
 These are:

 - Food, land and sea (agriculture, forestry, fisheries and land use)